 Mission: Creating healthy bodies, minds & communities through local food.

-Vision: Coulee Region Farm2School strives to offer all Coulee Region students access to fresh, locally grown foods and educational experiences that foster understanding of where their food comes from and how their food choices impact their bodies, the enviornment and their community.
+Vision: Coulee Region Farm2School strives to offer all Coulee Region students access to fresh, locally grown foods and educational experiences that foster understanding of where their food comes from and how their food choices impact their bodies, the environment and their community.
 Farm2School links lunchrooms, classrooms, farms and gardens to benefit students, schools, local farmers and our community.

 Farm2School helps connect local farmers with area schools so that fresh, locally grown foods can be served at school meals.
 In addition, Farm2School encourages children to try new foods & provides opportunities for hands-on nutrition education both in the cafeteria and in school gardens.
 Each month, one local food is selected as the Harvest of the Month.
-This food is then featured on promotional signage throughout the school, sampled in taste tests (click here for a video!), featured at cooking classes with area chefs (click here to see Chef Thomas in action), and of course, served at mealtime!
-The Harvest of the Month is also promoted in grocery stores, worksites and restaurants through the Foot Steps to Health program.
+This food is then featured on promotional signage throughout the school, sampled in taste tests (click here for a video!), featured at cooking classes with area chefs and farmers (click here to see Chef Thomas in action), and of course, served at mealtime!
+The Harvest of the Month is also promoted in grocery stores, worksites and other community locations.

 Farm2School helps children understand where their food comes from and how their food choices impact their bodies, the environment and their community.
 When kids learn first-hand that fruits and vegetables can be delicious in addition to being good for them, that knowledge will make it more likely that they make smart food choices their whole lives.
 Find our current and archived Farm2School newsletters by clicking here.
 Additional recipes (including recipes from our cooking classes) can be found on our recipes page.
 Still have questions?
 Check out our FAQ page!
 For more information, contact Maggie Smith or Tiffany Lein, program coordinators.